-- Distinguishing ‘things that differ’—between authentic and inauthentic.
+- Distinguishing ‘things that differ’—between the authentic and the inauthentic.

 - Interpreting ‘times and seasons’ in the flow of history.

 This mandate for prophetic intelligence focuses on biblical orthodoxy (correct belief) and orthopraxy (correct practice).
-It involves renewing our thinking to “think the thoughts of God after him” (Johannes Kepler; Rom 12:1-3) and adjusting our behaviour to “be holy as he is holy” (1 Pet 1:15; 1 Jn 2:4-6).
+It involves renewing our thinking, so as to “think the thoughts of God after him” (Johannes Kepler; Rom 12:1-3) and adjusting our behaviour, so as to “be holy as he is holy” (1 Pet 1:15; 1 Jn 2:4-6).

-To be prophetically intelligent, demands: first, a renaissance of Christian thinking; learning to think God’s thoughts after him will demonstrate that Christian-theism is the worldview that actually coheres with reality and is, thus, consumately rational; and second, a reformation of Christian ethics and social relationships that authentically reflects the moral nature of God and, hence, obeys his law.
+To be prophetically intelligent, demands: first, a renaissance of Christian thinking—learning to think God’s thoughts after him will demonstrate that Christian-theism is the worldview that actually coheres with reality and is, thus, consummately rational; and second, a reformation of Christian ethics and social relationships that authentically reflects the moral nature of God and, hence, obeys his law.